WillyM88/SecondProject/README.md

-# SecondProject
+# Second Project
-My second project, mostly for the purpose of learning git
+My second project. mostly for the purpose of learning Git.
+Hellow Everyone.